ounissaSadaoui/Asteroids/readme.md

-voici le lien de la vidéo de ce qui va suivre  https://www.youtube.com/watch?v=ChkCQ6fCGoY the canvas thingy is a big object in which you can draw stuff
+voici le lien de déploiement https://ounissasadaoui.github.io/Asteroids/ the canvas thingy is a big object in which you can draw stuff